MarkBuffalo/coronavirus-stats/README.md

 # Coronavirus Discord Bot

 This is a bot for discord that's designed to help you get updated information on current coronavirus statistics.
+If you don't read this README, you're going to have a bad time.

 # Install